-Sponsors or promoters of private funds domiciled in China must establish a registered legal presence in China and register with AMAC as private investment fund managers.
+Sponsors or promoters of private funds domiciled in China must establish a registered legal presence in China and register with the AMAC as private investment fund managers.
 Foreign promoters or sponsors cannot engage in management of a private fund in China directly from an offshore entity.
-Additionally, foreign equity holders of the promoters/sponsors/managers of Private Securities Funds must satisfy certain regulatory requirements.
+Additionally, foreign holders of equity in the promoters/sponsors/managers of Private Securities Funds must satisfy certain regulatory requirements.